cqsupport/webinar-aem-monitoring-maintenance/README.md

 **Sample code for the webinar which was conducted on Wednesday, August 28, 2013.**

 **Note:** The sample code is provided for demonstration purposes only.
-Please do NOT use it as sample code for your own application development.
+It has not been tested in a production environment.
+Modifying and testing this code for use in production is up to you.

 ### Webinar Recording
 {to be added after webinar}